wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 - **Situation:** Worked as a technical director at Garuda Hacks, Indonesia's largest hackathon, organizing team was split on if we wanted in-person or online event this year.
 - **Task:** Had final say on decision so needed to gather input from all team members while understanding the pros and cons, risks associated, etc.
-- **Action:** Conducted 30-minute meetings with each team member to see their specific concerns, then created a comparative analysis to see if they have
+- **Action:** Conducted 30-minute meetings with each team member to see their specific concerns, then created a comparative analysis to see if they have similar ideas.
+Sent out